 In terms of general etiquette guidelines, most professionals agree that within the seven to nine-month range before your wedding date is the ideal time to register.
 Within this time, it's implied that your bridal shower and any other pre-wedding festivities will take place, and with your registry created and ready to go, gift-giving (and receiving) will be a breeze.

-If You're Having an Engagement Party
+Start Early If You're Having an Engagement Party

 The Must-Register Deadline: Your Bridal Shower

 This is a must.
 As long as you're having a bridal shower, you really need to register for wedding gifts.
-Whether you opt for filling your wedding registry with traditional housewares, honeymoon funds, or newlywed adventures— it's all relative in terms of timing.
-Guests at your shower will want the guidance to help them select the perfect gift, and you'll be happy that you did.
+Whether you opt for filling your wedding registry with traditional housewares, honeymoon funds, or newlywed adventures—guests at your shower will want the guidance to help them select the perfect gift, and you'll be happy that you did.

 Consider Your Needs

 Don't feel obligated to register at one of the "standard" retailers like all your married friends registered at before you.
 You don't need to stick to classic stores or traditional wedding gifts.
 If you and your partner already live together or don't have a need for new bakeware or monogram towels, don't register for them.
 Your guests want to give you gifts you will truly love, not that you've added out of obligation.